 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 You’ll compare rural and urban lifestyles by spending a week in a rural village.
 Potential stories here include girls’ education, dreams of migration, the importance of water, and infrastructure needs such as hospitals and markets.
 You will participate in village life, becoming close to the family with whom you are staying.
 Many students say their time in this beautiful place with welcoming people goes much too quickly.
+You will also visit the ancient city of Chefchaouen and the Spanish stronghold of Ceuta.

 Faculty and Staff